 There are many easy ways to save energy and lower your monthly bills.
-You can read through the following tips and download the
+Please read through the following tips.

 If health permits, set your thermostat to 68°F when you're home during the day and 60°F at night and when you're away from home.
 For every degree you reduce the temperature below 70°F, you save 3% on your heating costs.

 If you have a heat pump, remember that it needs to stay at a constant setting unless you have a programmable heat pump thermostat with adaptive recovery.
 Check with your heating or air conditioning contractor to determine the type of thermostat you have.

 Winterize windows with weather stripping (for all moveable joints) and caulk (for non-moving parts).
 Also, install window insulation kits on the inside of your windows to help keep cold air out and warm air in.

 Change filters once a month.
 A well-maintained heating system allows for improved efficiency and circulation.

 Make sure your fireplace is airtight, otherwise you may be losing more heat than you are generating.

 Inspect all ductwork for air leakage and use silver metal duct tape to seal any leaks.
 Air leakage is often responsible for up to 10% of home heating costs.

 Regularly check your air conditioner's filter.
 A clean filter improves efficiency and air circulation.